-Each 4-H member who enrolls in one of our community or school clubs, must enroll in and work in a project each year.
+Each 4-H member enrolls in at least one project each year.
 At the end of the year, a Project Book can be combined with supporting materials and turned in as a Project Record.
-Below, you will find all of the information necessary to complete a Project Book and Project Record Book.
-Please read our Fact Sheet for complete information.
+Below, youth will find all of the information necessary to complete a Project Book and Project Record Book.
+Project Record Books are due to the Broward 4-H office no later than the second Monday in August.

-If you are unsure if an older version of 4-H curriculum is a complete Project Book or an activity only, please contact us at the office.
-We're happy to answer all of your project-related questions!
+If you are unsure if an older version of 4-H curriculum is a complete Project Book or an activity only, please contact us the Broward 4-H office.
+4-H staff will be happy to answer all of your project-related questions.

-Please review this Action Plan (PDF) and Project Fact Sheet (PDF) before proceeding.
+Please review this Action Plan (PDF) and Project Fact Sheet (PDF), Preparing Your Project Book Guide before proceeding.

 General Project Record Books